 Magnesium Glycinate Powder for Sleep: What Actually Works

-Here's what the research actually says about magnesium, glycine, and the specific form that matters most for sleep quality.
+Here's what the research says about magnesium, glycine, and the specific form that matters most for sleep quality.

 Key Takeaways: